omgnetwork/ewallet/README.md

 ## Communicating with the eWallet

-If Swagger is not enough, you can start communicating with the web APIs using any programming language of your choice, either by using the HTTP-RPC endpoints directly or by using one of the available SDKs.
+If Swagger UI is not enough, you can start communicating with the web APIs using any programming language of your choice, either by using the HTTP-RPC endpoints directly or by using one of the available SDKs.

 ### HTTP-RPC WEB APIs